SAGES-UCSC/Photometry/README.md

   **What you have to edit:**
   * Line 12 - Change the class the catalog belongs to

-* **simple_test.py** - This program demonstrates how to put together various routines and functions to do some basic GC candidate selection.

 **NOTE:** There are some other DSIM/mask making routines in the DSIM repo.
 They were written before I had implemented the object oriented parts of these tools and I'm working on updating them.